goofballLogic/ld-query/README.md

   }
 ]
 ```

+##Structure

+We are trying to implement functionality which follows where possible the definition established by the [DOM querySelector] and [DOM querySelectorAll] APIs.
+Because the definitions will only ever by analogous to each other, we use "query" and "queryAll" rather than "querySelector" and "querySelectorAll".

 ##Examples

 We would like to be able to query the data in a fairly simple manner, like this: